finkelshtein/SunflowersWales/content/events/Botanic Garden/index.md

 ---
 title: Planting apple orchard at the National Botanic Garden of Wales

-event: Planting apple orchard at the National Botanic Garden of Wales

 summary: 26 apples trees were planted at the National Botanic Garden of Wales

 share: false

 date: '2023-02-18'

 authors: [bohdana]
+tags:
+    - trip
+cover:
+  image: featured.jpg
 ---

-A large group of <a href="https://www.facebook.com/groups/601579067497655" target="_blank">Sunflowers Wales (Соняшники)</a> members have visited the <a href="https://www.facebook.com/pages/National%20Botanic%20Garden%20of%20Wales/136641249690054/" target="_blank">National Botanic Garden of Wales</a>.
+A large group of <a href="https://www.facebook.com/groups/601579067497655" target="_blank" rel="noopener noreferrer">Sunflowers Wales (Соняшники)</a> members have visited the <a href="https://www.facebook.com/pages/National%20Botanic%20Garden%20of%20Wales/136641249690054/" target="_blank" rel="noopener noreferrer">National Botanic Garden of Wales</a>.

 And not just visited.
-We were invited by <a href="https://www.facebook.com/profile.php?id=100087773228747" target="_blank">Stephen Pearce</a> to plant apple orchard!!!
+We were invited by <a href="https://www.facebook.com/profile.php?id=100087773228747" target="_blank" rel="noopener noreferrer">Stephen Pearce</a> to plant apple orchard!!!

 26 trees were planted, every tree  has got a number.
 Purpose of this is to have a plaque on the wall nearby with number of tree and name of the ukrainian person who planted it with name of city where they are from!
 What an amazing idea from Stephen!